World Cuisines

 13. Vada Pav

 Vada pav, also called a Bombay Burger, was created in the mid-20th century as an affordable and nourishing dish for workers and holds an important place in the city’s culture and political history.
-World Vada Pav day is celebrated annually on August 23.
+There’s even a World Vada Pav Day, celebrated annually on August 23.

 Vada pav is an Indian food also known as a Bombay burger